WATER DIPLOMACY TOURS

 Stop 5.
 Alexander River Outlet

-Where the river meets the sea is a place one can examine and see the differences between east and west, how the river looks like on the Palestinian side and how it looks near the sea in Israel.
-We will hear stories about the history of the river and its importance in the 19th century –for the export of watermelons to locations throughout the eastern Mediterranean Sea.
+Where the river meets the sea is a place one can examine and see the differences between east and west, from the beginning of the day where we saw how the river looked near the border with Tulkarem and how it looks near the Mediterrenean Sea in Israel.
+We will hear stories about the history of the river and its importance in the 19th century –for example, as a conduit for the export of watermelons to locations throughout the eastern Mediterranean Sea.